 Pet Surgery in San Jose — Advanced Veterinary Surgical Care

-ARCH Veterinary delivers pet surgery San Jose families can trust — from routine spay and neuter through complex soft tissue surgery, mass removals, dental and oral procedures, foreign body retrieval, and emergency surgery.
-Surgical care at ARCH is built around safety: pre-anesthetic exams and bloodwork, individualized anesthesia plans, multimodal pain control, continuous monitoring of every vital sign, dedicated recovery, and clear written estimates before any non-emergency procedure begins.
-Whether your dog needs a planned mass removal, your cat needs a urinary procedure, or your pet faces an emergency surgical situation, our Winchester hospital combines an integrated surgical suite, in-house lab, digital X-ray, ultrasound, and same-day veterinary CT imaging — so diagnosis and treatment can happen in one coordinated visit.
+Our surgical work runs from routine spays and neuters through complex soft tissue, mass removals, dental and oral surgery, foreign body retrieval, and emergency procedures.
+The fundamentals never change: pre-op exams and bloodwork, individualized anesthesia, multimodal pain control, continuous monitoring of every vital sign, dedicated recovery, and a written estimate before any non-emergency procedure starts.
+The Winchester hospital was built for this — a real surgical suite, in-house lab, digital X-ray, ultrasound, and same-day CT — so diagnosis and treatment can happen in one visit instead of being scattered across three.

 Pet Surgery in San Jose

-Most general-practice clinics in San Jose perform only basic procedures and refer everything else to a specialty center across the Bay Area.
-ARCH was built to close that gap.
-Our Winchester hospital is equipped for routine and selected complex veterinary surgery San Jose families need without a referral: a dedicated surgical suite, modern anesthesia and monitoring equipment, an integrated CT scanner for surgical planning, ultrasound, digital X-ray, and a full in-house laboratory.
-The same medical team who knows your pet from wellness visits also performs and recovers the surgery — providing continuity that referral hospitals cannot match.
+Most general-practice clinics around here handle the basics and refer everything else across the Bay.
+We built ARCH to close that gap.
+Our Winchester hospital is equipped for routine and a lot of complex work that families would otherwise have to drive an hour for: dedicated surgical suite, modern anesthesia and monitoring, integrated CT for surgical planning, ultrasound, digital X-ray, full in-house lab.
+And honestly the biggest thing we offer is continuity — the same team that knows your pet from wellness also performs and recovers the surgery.

 Surgical Care for Dogs and Cats